Dental Voices: Mental Health

 As Dr. Shrikian shares, affirming a patient’s identity and carefully listening to their experiences is a way to show care and build trust during a dental visit.
 Trust and understanding help dental care advice, treatment choices, and recommendations have a bigger impact.
 It can be the difference between someone feeling at ease getting dental care or delaying treatment and compromising their oral and overall health.

-MDA dentists understand that mental health problems and behavioral changes can impact other areas of our lives, including our oral health.
+MDA dentists understand that mental health problems and behavioral changes can impact other areas of our lives, including oral health.
 They see this firsthand – and more often than people might think.

 Dentists Open Up About Opening Up